 two scopes use the exact same mount with the only difference being the size of

 scope on it.
 So is the extra size and cost of the 8SE worth it?
+If you are considering one of them for your first "real" scope it it worth it?
 Let's find out!

-By this time it was totally dark and I could move onto taking a look at some deep-sky objects(DSO).
-The first DSO object that I slewed the scopes to was m57.
+By the time I was done checking out Jupiter it was totally dark and I could move onto taking a look at some deep-sky objects(DSO).
+The first DSO object that I slewed the scopes to was m57 the Ring Nebula.
 The object was high overhead in the sky.
 Here was another area where the 8SE ran into trouble.
 The star diagonal was almost in contact with the mount when pointed up.
 This is not too huge of an issue if you are sticking with only using 1.25” peripherals but I’m sure that it would not clear the mount with a 2” setup.
 The 6SE still had ample space between the diagonal and mount, and overall just feels like its made for it.
 The 8SE certainly works on the mount but does feel like it’s a bit out of place… Back to m57.
 Both scopes showed this very bright planetary nebula with ease even under light pollution.
 The 8SE did display the object slightly brighter and it was quite apparent that the surrounding stars were also brighter.

 So witch Nexstar SE scope should you buy?
 Well, there is,

 unfortunately, no simple answer.
 Overall the 8SE is a very worthwhile bump up